-Theorem L. There is a uniform partial algorithm that, given a finite presentation of a residually free group S, a finite generating set for a finitely presentable subgroup $H \subset S$ and a word w in the generators of S, can determine whether or not w defines an element of H.
+Theorem K. If S is a finitely presented residually free group and $H \subset S$ is a finitely presented subgroup, then there is an algorithm that given an arbitrary word w in the generators of S can determine whether or not w defines an element of H.

-Following our work, alternative approaches to the conjugacy and membership problems were developed in [15] and [18].

-In the final section of this paper we make a few remarks about the isomorphism problem for finitely presented residually free groups, taking account of the canonical embeddings $S \hookrightarrow \exists \text{Env}(S)$.
+Since the completion of our work, alternative approaches to the conjugacy and membership problems have been developed in [12] and [14].
+In the final section of this paper we make a few remarks about the isomorphism problem for finitely presented residually free groups, taking account of the canonical embeddings $S \hookrightarrow \exists \operatorname{Env}(S)$.

 This paper is organised as follows.
 Our first goal is to prove an effective version of the Asymmetric 1-2-3 Theorem; this is achieved in Section 2.
-In Section 3 we establish Theorem A. In Section 4 we construct the groups described in Theorem H. In Section 5 we establish the two characterisations of finitely presented residually free groups promised earlier: we prove Theorem D and Theorem 5.6.
-Section 6 is devoted to the proof of Theorem C and other aspects of the canonical embedding $S \hookrightarrow \exists \operatorname{Env}(S)$.
-Finally, in Section 7, we turn our attention to decidability and enumeration problems, proving Theorems G, J, K and L.
+In Section 3 we establish Theorem E. In Section 4 we construct the groups described in Theorem H. In Section 5 we establish the two characterisations of finitely presented residually free groups promised earlier: we prove Theorem B and Theorem 5.5.
+Section 6 is devoted to the proof of Theorem A and other aspects of the canonical embedding $S \hookrightarrow \exists \operatorname{Env}(S)$.
+Finally, in Section 7, we turn our attention to decidability and enumeration problems, proving Theorems G, J and K.